Tax Credits: Claims finishing

 Section 18 notices

-Once the claimant completes the renewals process, HMRC will then be in a position to issue a Section 18 decision which is the final decision for the tax year just ended.
+Once the claimant completes their renewals declaration (or for auto-renewal cases, is treated as completing their declaration), HMRC will then be in a position to issue a Section 18 decision which is the final decision for the tax year just ended.
+If a claim has been auto-renewed, the section 17 notice acts as the final decision notice and, assuming all of the details are correct, finalisation automatically takes usually after 31 July deadline.

 Between receiving the renewal documents and finalising the claim, HMRC may carry out additional compliance checks.